-In this article, we’ll look at the various paths to certification, which organizations offer it, and why you’d want to become certified as a medical billing and coding professional.
+In this article, we’ll look at the various paths to medical billing and coding certification, which organizations offer it, and why you’d want to become certified as a medical billing and coding professional.

 So, why would you want to get certified?
 Here are two great reasons:

-- Certification is something many employers will look for and expect when hiring according to the BLS.[ii]
+- Certification is something many employers will look for when hiring, according to the BLS.[ii]

 Certifications from AAPC are recognized by many organizations in the healthcare industry.
 Some of their offerings include:

-- Certified Professional Coder
+- Certified Professional Coder (CPC)

-- Certified Outpatient Coding
+- Certified Outpatient Coding (COC)

-- Certified Inpatient Coder
+- Certified Inpatient Coder (CIC)

-- Certified Risk Adjustment Coder
+- Certified Risk Adjustment Coder (CRAC)

 Certifications from AHIMA can help with career advancement and understanding of the industry.
 AHIMA offers three coding certifications:

-- Certified Coding Associate
+- Certified Coding Associate (CCA)

-- Certified Coding Specialist
+- Certified Coding Specialist (CCS)

-- Certified Coding Specialist – Physician-based
+- Certified Coding Specialist – Physician-Based

 Keep in mind that some of these certifications have specific requirements for testing as well, so the path you take to getting certified can matter, too.

-The AAPC certification exam is extensive: 150 multiple-choice questions covering Current Procedural Terminology (CPT) codes, coding guidelines, medical terminology, anatomy, and more.
+The AAPC certification exam, for example, is extensive: 100 multiple-choice questions covering Current Procedural Terminology (CPT) codes, coding guidelines, medical terminology, anatomy, and more.
 To be certified through the AAPC, you’ll also need to have two years of medical coding experience.

 To be eligible to take AHIMA’s Certified Coding Specialist exam, you will need to have at least six months of work experience or formal education.
 The CCS exam is made up of 90-115 multiple-choice questions.